Project-Group-Compiler/Cold_Compiler/docs/lang_details.md

 - Compound initialization of arrays is supported.
 For example, `int a[3] = {1, 2, 3};`.
 - Global variables (and arrays) can be initialized only using constant values.
 For example, `int a = 5;` is OK but `int a = b + c;` is not OK.
 - No type casting is allowed when passing arguments to functions.
 Function arguments must match exactly with the parameter types.
 That is, for `int` parameter only int variable or int constant is allowed.
 Similarly for float and char.
+- Take care to write `return` statement in all functions at the end (including those with void return type).
 - `int`, `float` and `char` can be implicitly and explicitly converted into each other.
 - Pointer types can only be converted to and from `void*`.
 Apart from that, a pointer type can't be converted to another pointer or non-pointer type implicitly or explicitly.
 Neither can a non-pointer type converted to a pointer type implicitly or explicitly.
 - `static` keyword should not be used with functions.
 It can only be used with variables (including arrays).